-The Dissemination of CPRIT-Funded Cancer Control Interventions (DI) award mechanism seeks to fund programs that facilitate the dissemination and implementation of successful CPRIT-funded, evidence-based cancer prevention and control interventions across Texas.
+The Dissemination of CPRIT-Funded Cancer Control Interventions (DI) award mechanism seeks to fund programs that facilitate the continuation of CPRIT projects through their dissemination and implementation across Texas.
 This award mechanism is open only to previously or currently funded CPRIT projects.
+Applicants may request any amount of funding up to a maximum of \$300,000 in total funding over a maximum of 24 months.

 The proposed program should describe and package strategies or approaches to introduce, modify, and implement previously funded CPRIT evidence-based cancer prevention and control interventions for dissemination to other settings and populations in the state.
 To be eligible, the applicant should be in a position to develop 1 or more "products" based on the results of the CPRIT-funded intervention.
+Of particular interest is the dissemination of "products" that address the unique challenges to program implementation in resource-limited settings, particularly in nonmetropolitan and medically underserved areas of the state.

 The proposed projects should also identify and assist others in preparing to implement the intervention and/or preparing to apply for grant funding.